 As anyone who has studied a bird’s nest up close knows, animal structures are amazing.
 Each poem describes how an animal creates a home for its young.

 38. Gone Camping: A Novel in Verse by Tamera Will Wissinger

-39. Meet Yasmin! by Saadia Faruqi
+39. Yasmin series by Saadia Faruqi

 Yasmin has plenty of spirit and a talent for looking on the bright side.
 This early chapter book series starter adds to the small-but-growing list of kid lit titles starring contemporary Muslim Americans.

 40. Desmond Cole Ghost Patrol series by Andres Miedoso

 Desmond stays busy investigating paranormal activity in his town.
 His friend Andres admires his bravery, but prefers less excitement.
 This engaging and funny illustrated series is great for hooking new chapter book readers.

 41. Jasmine Toguchi series by Debbi Michiko Florence